Football star Te'o's girlfriend and her death a hoax, U.S. college says

-The girlfriend, who called herself Lennay Kekua and claimed to be a Stanford graduate, was merely an online persona who “ingratiated herself with Manti and then conspired with others to lead him to believe she had tragically died of leukemia,” university spokesman Dennis Brown said in a statement.
+School spokesman Dennis Brown said on the football team’s Facebook page that the girlfriend, a Stanford graduate who called herself Lennay Kekua, was merely an online persona who “ingratiated herself with Manti and then conspired with others to lead him to believe she had tragically died of leukemia.”

-Notre Dame Athletic Director Jack Swarbrick said the university learned of the hoax from Te‘o on December 26.
-He answered questions forthrightly and private investigators uncovered several things that pointed to Te‘o being a victim in the case.

-“This was a very elaborate, very sophisticated hoax perpetrated for reasons we can’t fully understand but had a certain cruelty at its core, based on the exchanges that we were able to see between some of the people who perpetrated it,” Swarbrick told a news conference.
+The university said it had learned of the hoax from Te‘o and his parents on Dec.
+26 and had “immediately initiated an investigation.”
+It said the probe was being handled by “the proper authorities,” which it did not identify.

 “But there is no SSA record there of the death of Lennay Marie Kekua, that day or any other.
 Her passing, recounted so many times in the national media, produces no obituary or funeral announcement in Nexis, and no mention in the Stanford student newspaper.”